Twitter Withdraws Lawsuit After DHS Drops Demands For Alt-Account's Identity

 The original lawsuit, filed by the social media giant on Thursday, alleged that DHS had demanded that Twitter reveal the user behind "@ALT_uscis," an account allegedly run by current and former Citizenship and Immigration Services employees.

-The summons threatened legal action if Twitter did not comply.
-Twitter sued, asking a court to declare the summons unenforceable.
+The summons threatened legal action if Twitter did not comply — and asked Twitter not to disclose the existence of the demand.
+Twitter sued, exposing the summons and asking a court to declare it unenforceable.

 "Because the summons has now been withdrawn," Twitter's lawyers write in the latest filing, the company dropped the suit.